 In HTTP Client Cache, there are two types of cache involved in storing media files:

 The IVR Media Player cache and

 The server cache setting overwrites the HTTP client settings, these parameters are sent from the server either via http message headers, or through vxml application scripts.

 Gateway Prompt Caching Considerations

-To configure caching on the gateway set the following on the gateway:
+In order to configure caching on the gateway, set these on the gateway:

 Note: The http client cache memory file represents the largest size prompt file (in Kbytes) that can be cached.
-In general, customer prompts larger than 500K (about a minute in length) should be broken up into smaller, more manageable pieces to facilitate loading and caching.
+In general, customer prompts larger than 500K (about a minute in length) must be broken up into smaller, more manageable pieces in order to facilitate the loading and caching.
 For example, queue music could be a repetitive loop of a 30 second prompt.
-Note also that because the prompts are streamed, the prompt will not be cached unless the whole prompt is played.
+Also note that because the prompts are streamed, the prompt do not cache unless the whole prompt is played.
 Therefore, it is recommended that you make prompts a manageable size.

 Step 2.
 Synchronize the datetime between the gateway and the HTTP media server.